jhpyle/docassemble/_docs/logic.md

 ## <a name="need"></a>`need`

-The `need` directive allows you to manually specify the prerequisites of a [`question`] or [`code`] block.
+The `need` specifier allows you to manually specify the prerequisites of a [`question`] or [`code`] block.
 This can be helpful for tweaking the order in which questions are asked.

-{% include side-by-side.html demo="need-directive" %}
+{% include side-by-side.html demo="need-specifier" %}

 In this example, the ordinary course of the interview logic would ask "What is your favorite animal?" as the first question.
 However, everyone knows that the first question you should ask of a child is "How old are you?"
-The `need` directive indicates that before **docassemble** should even try to present the "Thank you for that information" screen, it should ensure that `number_of_years_old` old is defined, then ensure that `favorite_animal`, and then try to present the screen.
+The `need` specifier indicates that before **docassemble** should even try to present the "Thank you for that information" screen, it should ensure that `number_of_years_old` old is defined, then ensure that `favorite_animal`, and then try to present the screen.

-The variables listed in a `need` directive do not have to actually be used by the question.
+The variables listed in a `need` specifier do not have to actually be used by the question.
 Also, if your question uses variables that are not mentioned in the `need` list, **docassemble** will still pursue definitions of those variables.

 ## <a name="reconsider"></a>`reconsider`

-The `reconsider` directive can only be used on [`code`] blocks.
+The `reconsider` specifier can only be used on [`code`] blocks.

 If `reconsider` is set to `True`, then **docassemble** will always "reconsider" the values of any of the variables set by the `code`